 What are some common coronavirus myths?

-It’s easy for misinformation to be shared when there is widespread concern about a disease, so it’s important to make sure you’re getting the right facts.
+It’s easy for misinformation to be shared when there is widespread concern about a disease, so it’s important to make sure you’re getting the right information about coronavirus.
 Below are some of the most common myths about COVID-19 and the COVID-19 facts you should know.

 Can the coronavirus live in hot and humid climates?

 The outside temperature of a place has no effect on COVID-19.
 The disease can be transmitted in hot and humid climates, as well as in cold climates.

 Are certain races or ethnicities more likely to get COVID-19?